OMSAS – GPA Calculations

 Do not use a GPA to report grades for individual courses.

-Verification of Application Data Legend
+Verifying the Application Data Legend

 You should communicate any questions or concerns about your GPA to us via Secure Applicant Messaging (SAM) within your application.